Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XdpLdvkjbso.md

 ### Transcript

-> can you possibly look at the scaling for fireworks and also be able to sync them, i recommend you go to the qa side and post that suggestion there let the team know
+> can you possibly look at the scaling for fireworks and also be able to sync them, I recommend you go to the qa side and post that suggestion there let the team know